-Speaking of the blues & blueberries.
-There’s plenty of those at the market, it’s the season!
+Blueberries—there’s plenty of those at the market, it’s the season!
 Go get you some.
 You can freeze them for use later in the year + you can use ’em for smoothies, salads, and desserts.
-How about mouth-watering blueberry scones?
+But today it scones, so Blueberry scones anyone?

 You know I have friends that are

 afraid intimidated rather, by scone making.
-They shouldn’t be.
-And neither should you!
-It’s actually not any harder than making biscuits!
+You shouldn’t be.
+They’re actually no harder than making biscuits!

 Arándano = blueberry in Spanish.